100% Chance of an Earthquake — Earthquake statistics.

 Protect Your Pets in an Emergency — Help ensure your pet's safety during an earthquake.

 Protecting Your Family from Earthquakes — in English, Spanish, Chinese, Vietnamese, and Korean

 |USGS & many other organizations|

-Putting Down Roots in Earthquake Country - NCA edition — Earthquakes and preparedeness in northern California
+Putting Down Roots in Earthquake Country — Earthquakes and preparedeness for everyone in California (regional booklets available), Utah, Central U.S., Nevada, Oregon, and Alaska